Shopify/react-native-secure-storage/README.md

 This repository is a fork of [oyyq99999/react-native-secure-storage](https://github.com/oyyq99999/react-native-secure-storage).

-Due to outdated gradle and `react-native`, we needed to make several updates.
-We created a [PR](https://github.com/oyyq99999/react-native-secure-storage/pull/46) to the original repository but we have not received any response back as the repository is unmaintained.
-The changes introduced in the PR are included in this fork.
+Due to outdated developer tools and dependencies, it eventually became impossible to keep the dependency while upgrading our apps to the latest versions of React Native (specifically [v0.67](https://react-native-community.github.io/upgrade-helper/?from=0.66.4&to=0.67.0-rc.5)).
+We've introduced the required updates and created a [PR to the original repository](https://github.com/oyyq99999/react-native-secure-storage/pull/46).
+Unfortunately, we have not received any response as the repository is unmaintained.
+Since Shopify apps depend on this library and there is no easy way to migrate from it, we forked the library under Shopify organization and introduced the updates.

 [react-native-keychain](https://github.com/oblador/react-native-keychain) would be a good candidate for replacement but the mechanism for saving and retrieving items on Android differs too much from `react-native-secure-storage` (as described [here](https://github.com/Shopify/react-native-packages/issues/1661#issue-1073117246)).